A 92-year-old politician's big comeback?

 "He was prime minister for 22 years.
 He has a big influence over Malaysians.
 But we are putting forward a government for the next 30 years - do we want to turn back the clock, go back to a time of repression and crony capitalism?"

-Dr Mahathir though has zeroed in on today's corruption stories, in particular the scandal over the alleged misuse of massive amounts of money held in a government-backed investment body called 1MDB, which is the subject of investigations by the US Department of Justice, and in at least five other countries.
+Mr Mahathir though has zeroed in on today's corruption stories, in particular the scandal over the alleged misuse of massive amounts of money held in a government-backed investment body called 1MDB, which is the subject of investigations by the US Department of Justice, and in at least five other countries.

 Nearly $700 million (£515 million) was placed in Mr Najib's personal account - money he insists was a donation from a Saudi prince.